godotengine/godot-cpp-template/README.md

 Eg.
 - APPLE_DEV_APP_ID = `Developer ID Application: Common Name (1ABCD23EFG)`

-- Then, right click on the certificate and click export.
+- Then, select the private key and the certificate, right click and click export.
 At file format select p12.
 When exporting, set a password for the certificate.
 This will be APPLE_CERT_PASSWORD.
 You will get a `Certificates.p12` file.

 Eg.
 - APPLE_CERT_PASSWORD = `<password_set_when_exporting_p12>`